mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 **WALL DIFFICULTY**

 Wall Height Handholds DM
-<3 metres Many +2
+<3 meters Many +2
-3–5 metres Few +0
+3–5 meters Few +0
-5–10 metres None –2
+5–10 meters None –2
-10 metres+ Utterly Sheer –4
+10 meters+ Utterly Sheer –4

 A character may attempt to climb a wall in stages, breaking the attempt into multiple climbing rolls.